apache/nuttx/drivers/README.txt

 	Drivers for various sensors

 serial/
-	Front-ends character drivers for chip-specific UARTs.
+	Front-end character drivers for chip-specific UARTs.
 This provide some TTY-like functionality and are commonly used (but not required for) the NuttX system console.
 See also include/nuttx/serial.h